Yashaswi-6/Task-Manager/README.md

 Python 3.x(No additional dependencies required)

 ## How to run on codespaces in github
+1. Make sure you are logged into github to use codespaces.
-1. Navigate to "<>code" button and select "Codespaces".
+2. Navigate to "<>code" button and select "Codespaces".
-2. Open an existing codespace (example: friendly barnacle) or create a new code space.
+3. Open an existing codespace (example: friendly barnacle) or create a new code space.
-3. In the terminal enter the below command to run the application: python task_manager.py
+4. In the terminal enter the below command to run the application: python task_manager.py

 ## How to Run on your local machine